Curraweena Regeneration Project

 Project Information:

 The Curraweena Regeneration Project is a Human-Induced Regeneration (HIR) project located on Curraweena Station, approximately 90km north of Cobar and 70km south of Bourke in western New South Wales.
-Registered in April 2016, the project covers 19,110 hectares of the Western Lands Lease property, situated adjacent to the Kidman Way.
-The region is historically dominated by pastoral grazing (sheep, cattle, and rangeland goats) and is part of the semi-arid Mulga Lands bioregion.
+Registered in April 2016, the project covers a substantial area of 19,111 hectares within the Bourke Local Government Area.
+The region is defined by its semi-arid climate, receiving an average annual rainfall of around 350mm, and is characterized by red sandy loam soils and flat-to-undulating rangelands that support Mulga, Rosewood, and native grasses.